 Note of caution

 The use of CT scans in diagnosing concussion is surprisingly common among neurologists.
-A 2011 study found the CT rate among neurologists at 72.2%, a rate the study's author and MomsTEAM concussion expert, William P. Meehan, III, MD, said was "probably higher than it needs to be."
-No wonder, then, that the new American Academy of Neurology guidelines state in no uncertain terms that "CT imaging should not be used to diagnose [sport-related concussion]."
+A 2011 study found the CT rate among neurologists at 72.2%, a rate the study's author and concussion expert, William P. Meehan, III, MD, Director of the Sports Concussion Center at Boston Children's Hospital, said was "probably higher than it needs to be."
+No wonder, then, that the American Academy of Neurology guidelines state in no uncertain terms that "CT imaging should not be used to diagnose [sport-related concussion]."

 In addition to being ineffective (and expensive), there is another reason for fewer CTs: A 2012 study reported in the British medical journal, The Lancet found that children and young adults scanned multiple times by CT have a small increased risk of leukemia and brain tumors in the decade following their first scan.
 A 2013 study suggests that reducing the highest 25% of radiation doses could prevent 43% of those cancers.